 A single pass for your enjoyment in about 30 tasting areas throughout the canton: this is what the Valais Wine Pass offers you.
 Enjoy a tasting with ten different glasses of wine (1 dl) with the partners of the Valais Wine Pass, enabling you to get to know and savour the balanced, full-bodied wines of the heart of Switzerland's most beautiful wine region.

-With approximately 5000 hectares, Valais is the main wine-growing canton in Switzerland.
 The Chemin du Vignoble, which links Martigny to Leukerbad, offers an ideal opportunity to become acquainted with the Valais vineyards.
 On foot or by bike, at your own pace, this outing is a chance to take the time to appreciate different wine and culinary combinations along its hillsides.
 An 82-kilometre trail will take you across the Rhône plain to enjoy the magnificent panoramic view of the surrounding Alpine landscapes.
-Investigate the bookable packages that offer a combination of accommodation, luggage transport, tastings and a Valais picnic basket.
+Investigate the bookable packages that offer a combination of accommodation, luggage transport, wine tastings and a traditional Valais meal.

 Les Celliers de Sion offers you the right balance between a two-wheeler outing and oenological revelations.
 With your smartphone installed on your electric bike provided by the Celliers, set off on an adventure from the Oenoparc de Sion on the many routes suggested by this dedicated application.
 Depending on your pace and whim, take a stroll and enjoy an exceptional view of the Rhône Valley and the many dry-stone walls that support the Valais vineyards.
 To enjoy their special atmosphere, stop at a bungalow in the Domaine des Celliers to enjoy a dish of local specialities.
 If you’re looking for peace and quiet and serenity, take the "picnic" option to enjoy during your two-wheeler ride.